 Though minors present a uniquely attractive victim for cybercrime, every age demographic is targeted with different schemes and attacks for different reasons.
 In 2020, senior citizens lost nearly $1 billion to fraud, often being victimized by social engineering attacks in the form of romance, government imposter and prize/lottery scams.

 “Older Americans are prime targets for fraud since they often have significant assets, are less familiar with technology, and are generally more trusting,” explained Eva Velasquez, President and CEO of Identity Theft Resource Center (ITRC).
 “That’s why more than 3.5 million seniors are victims of financial exploitation each year, losing an average of $34,200.
 The complimentary educational articles and videos on FamilySecurityToday.com are ideal for giving seniors the insights they seek, or family members the information needed to educate older relatives on the risks they face.”

 In Q4 2021, Sontiq enhanced its IdentityForce family protection plans with new digital safety and security features to address the myriad of threats facing individuals of all ages.
 These digital safety and security features safeguard families against cyberbullying, ransomware and social engineering attacks with individual case resolution and financial reimbursement protection.

-Sontiq (pronounced Son-tick), a TransUnion company, is an intelligent identity security company arming businesses and consumers with a full range of award-winning identity and cyber monitoring solutions, as well as best-in-class restoration and response offerings.
+Sontiq (pronounced Son-tick), a TransUnion company, is an intelligent identity security company arming businesses and consumers with a full range of award-winning identity and cyber monitoring solutions, as well as restoration and response offerings.
 Sontiq products empower millions of customers and organizations to be less vulnerable to the financial and emotional consequences of identity theft and cybercrimes.
 Sontiq has an outstanding track record for delivering high-touch support and fraud remediation services, demonstrated through its 99% customer satisfaction ratings. www.sontiq.com